 In such cases, Humanitas responds with a multidisciplinary group that for years and with levels of excellence addresses and often solves the problems of patients who suffer from liver cancer.
 This group includes hepatologists, oncologists, radiologists, radiological interventionists, radiotherapists, nuclear physicians, anatomical pathologists, and nurses at the Unit of Hepatobiliary surgery.

-There are about 200 procedures for liver tumors or metastases that have reached the liver from the colon and every year, the Unit of Hepatobiliary Surgery guarantees more than 150 procedures of hepatic resection.
-Surgical therapy is often used, despite developments in medical, interventional and radiological treatments and furthermore, Humanitas find answers to high-profile human and technological advancements for the best possible treatment for each of these patients.
+The Department of Hepatobiliary surgery, headed by Pr.
+Guido Torzilli, performs over 150 liver resections and over 200 surgeries on primary liver tumors and liver metastases from colon tumours, Surgical therapy is often used, despite developments in medical, interventional and radiological treatments and furthermore, Humanitas find answers to high-profile human and technological advancements for the best possible treatment for each of these patients.
 However, Hepatobiliary surgery is becoming more and more of a highly complex surgery in its own right.
 In fact, despite the liver’s well-known ability to regenerate, it can stop working if an excessive portion of it is removed or if the remaining portion cannot function properly.

 To avoid such instances, advanced skills are needed and also guiding tools such as Ultrasonography that are at various degrees and essential for success of the treatment.
 This particular aspect of the Unit of Hepatobiliary surgery has progressively spread internationally and become one of the largest groups in the forefront: in fact, nowadays there are numerous new surgical procedures for the liver, formed and led by a group of surgeons at Humanitas, who ensure the possibility of operating on patients with liver cancer without removing too much healthy tissue and who also guarantee proper functioning of what remains.
 The Unit also offers the opportunity to patients who might otherwise not be able to receive treatment, to undergo surgical treatment.